tinymce/tinymce-docs/rtc/jwt-authentication.md

 | `exp` | required | `number` | The unix timestamp for when the token expires. |

 The `sub` field is used to identify users to avoid sending sensitive or identity information to {{site.companyname}} in plain text.
 By minimizing the information in JWT claims and relying on the client-side resolution of user IDs, no private data will be transmitted through the RTC server without encryption.

+> **Caution**: The RTC plugin does not request a new JWT if user's JWT expires during a session.
+To avoid user disconnections from expired JWTs, ensure the `exp` claim allows for a reasonable

 ## JWT endpoint examples